Rømø: Sail on the Sand and Discover its Whaling Past

 Discover Aalborg on foot

-Today, Kommandørgården at Toftum has been converted into a museum which is part of the National Museum.
-Inside you will notice the painted panels, carved woodwork and characteristic tiles, and it is furnished as in the last part of the 1700s.
-In the barn you have the opportunity to see the fascinating skeleton of a sperm whale stranding on the island in 1996.
+Today, Kommandørgården at Toftum has been converted into a museum, which is part of the National Museum.
+Inside, you will notice the painted panels, carved woodwork and characteristic tiles, and it is furnished as in the last part of the 1700s.
+In the barn, you have the opportunity to see the fascinating skeleton of a sperm whale stranded on the island in 1996.

-Another commander’s farmhouse is Naturcenter Tønnisgård which has today been turned into a nature centre providing information about the island, its nature and the wealth of activities going on in Rømø.
+Another commander’s farmhouse is Naturcenter Tønnisgård, today converted into a nature centre providing information about the island, its nature and the wealth of activities going on in Rømø.

-It is also here you can book a bird watching tour, a seal or a bunker trip, an oyster safari, horseback riding and much more.
-You will also find a small museum which is free to visit.
+You can also book a bird-watching tour, a seal or a bunker trip, an oyster safari, horseback riding and much more.
+There is a small museum which is free to visit.

 Rømø Church

 Rømø church, Sct Clemens Church, was erected around 1200.
-However, it underwent transformations and was expanded in Rømø’s whaling heyday.
-You will notice a number of ship models hanging inside it, often donated by local seamen.
+However, it transformed and expanded in Rømø’s whaling heyday.
+You will notice several ship models hanging inside it, often donated by local seamen.

 The church is consecrated to the patron saint of sailors, Saint Clemens.
 Surrounding the church is the old churchyard with tombstones of the commanders living on the island, as well as of British and German pilots from WWII.

 This building is today taken over by the volunteer fire brigade.
-The rescue station was constructed in 1887 at a strategic location such that the rescuers from the tower of the roof could watch out for ships in distress at sea.
+The rescue station was constructed in 1887 at a strategic location so that the rescuers could watch out for ships in distress at sea from the tower roof.

-Since the German occupation during WWII there have been bunkers in Tvismark Plantage, a vast area of sand dunes, heath and forest vegetation between Rømø Dam and Lakolk.
+Since the German occupation during WWII, there have been bunkers in Tvismark Plantage, a vast area of dunes, heath and forest vegetation between Rømø Dam and Lakolk.
 The bunkers are today partly buried in the sand.
-Anyway, you can go on a guided bunker tour to visit some of these solid bunkers left from the time of the war.
+Nevertheless, you can go on a guided bunker tour to visit some of these solid bunkers left from the war.

-In the northern part of Rømø there is today a large secluded area, Juvre Sand, a military exercise area used for various military training since 1954.
-In particular, the drills involves training with tanks and other military vehicles, and tourists are welcome to watch the military exercises from a viewing platform.
+In the northern part of Rømø, a large secluded area exists, Juvre Sand, a military exercise area used for various military training since 1954.
+In particular, the drills involve training with tanks and other military vehicles, and tourists are welcome to watch the military exercises from a viewing platform.
 Access to the area itself is strictly forbidden.
 However, you can always hike along the Juvre Dyke.

 Drive on Lakolk car beach

-From beginning of the 1900’s Rømø and in particular Lakolk Beach on the western side of the island became popular among Germans.
-At that time Rømø was still German, and the small island became a favourite holiday destination with the Germans.
-The tourists arrived by boat to Kongsmark, and from there they continued by horse-drawn tram to Lakolk on the other side.
-This initiated a whole new era in Rømø where hotels, blockhouses, entertainment halls and numerous restaurants popped up.
+From the beginning of the 1900s, Rømø, particularly Lakolk Beach on the western side, became popular among Germans.
+At that time, Rømø was still German, and the small island became a favourite holiday destination with the Germans.
+The tourists arrived by boat to Kongsmark, and from there, they continued by horse-drawn tram to Lakolk on the other side.
+That initiated a new era in Rømø where hotels, blockhouses, entertainment halls and numerous restaurants popped up.

 There is, though, not much left of the original tourist site.
 The tramway has been abandoned long ago, although there are still traces of it.
-Anyway, Rømø is still today a popular Germans’ holiday destination and you will definitely come across more Germans than Danes here in summer!
+Anyway, Rømø is still a popular German holiday destination, and you will come across more Germans than Danes here in summer!

 It is no wonder that Lakolk Beach is attractive.
-With its broad sandy surface it literally invites people to drive on the very beach!
-As far as the eye can see cars drive and park on the iconic ‘car beach’ and people take out tables and chairs and make themselves comfortable for the day.
-Every morning during the summer season even pop-up restaurants are established here on the sandy beach.
+Its broad sandy surface invites people to drive on the very beach!
+As far as the eye can see, cars drive and park on the iconic ‘car beach’, and people take out tables and chairs and make themselves comfortable for the day.
+Pop-up restaurants are established here on the sandy beach every morning during the summer.

-Kitesurfing is also popular here, and Lakolk features an annual kite festival in September where the sky becomes dotted with the eye-catching colourful kites.
+Kitesurfing is also popular here, and Lakolk features an annual kite festival in September, where the sky becomes dotted with eye-catching colourful kites.

 Sail in a sand yacht on Sønderstrand

-The wide beaches on the western side of Rømø are fine examples of how the island continually grows towards the west.
-Sønderstrand holds with its up to 3-kilometre wide sand surfaces the record of being the widest beach in Northern Europe.
+The broad beaches on the western side of Rømø are fine examples of how the island continually grows towards the west.
+Sønderstrand holds with its up to 3-kilometre-wide sand surfaces the record of being the widest beach in Northern Europe.
 It is here that wind sports and surfing take place.
 Very popular is blokarting – sailing on the sand on three-wheeled vehicles powered by the brisk wind – and it is a dream of a playground to be frolicking on.
-With a few instructions even beginners soon find themselves playing around in the kite-buggies there!
+With a few instructions, even beginners soon find themselves playing around in the kite buggies there!

-after some years new areas of sand and sand dunes often turn into coastal meadows – an example of this is Slagtebænken (the Slaughterhouse), receiving its name after a disastrous flooding where a lot of sheep drowned.
+After some years, new areas of sand and dunes often turn into coastal meadows – an example of this is Slagtebænken (the Slaughterhouse), receiving its name after a disastrous flooding where a lot of sheep drowned.

-The Danish Wadden Sea has been designated a UNESCO World Heritage Site due to its uniqueness and amazing birdlife, including abundant migratory birds, that thrives here on the eastern side of Rømø.
+The Danish Wadden Sea has been designated a UNESCO World Heritage Site due to its uniqueness and spectacular birdlife, including abundant migratory birds, that thrives here on the eastern side of Rømø.
 Thanks to the tidal system and resulting sand and mud flats, nature provides plentiful food sources to them.
-Actually, the Wadden Sea across Denmark, Germany and the Netherlands is the most significant uninterrupted tidal system in the world!
+The Wadden Sea across Denmark, Germany and the Netherlands is the most significant uninterrupted tidal system in the world!

-At low tide it is easy to find and collect fresh oysters since vast oyster banks are bared – and they are easily accessible on foot.
-To find the right places for oyster picking an option is to join an organised oyster safari – but you can also just go on your own to discover the abundant resources of the sea!
+At low tide, it is easy to find and collect fresh oysters, as large oyster beds are exposed and are easily accessible on foot.
+An option to identify the right places for oyster picking is to join an organised oyster safari.
+However, you can also choose to go on your own to discover the abundant sea resources!

 Havneby – the gateway to Sylt

-Today, the prevailing industry of Rømø Harbour, Havneby, is the shrimp business.
-The harbour was established back in 1964 where the shrimp fishing took off – following the example of the shrimp catching in the German Wadden Sea.
-Walking around the harbour area you will notice the shrimp vessels lining up here when they are not operating on the sea.
+The shrimp industry is the principal industry of Rømø Harbour, Havneby.
+The harbour was established in 1964 when shrimp fishing took off – following the example of the shrimp catch in the German Wadden Sea.
+Walking around the harbour area, you will notice the shrimp vessels lining up here when they are not operating on the sea.

-A couple of cannons can also be found here, originating from the Thirty Years’ War which took place between the fleets of Danish and Dutch-Swedish ships in 1644.
+A couple of cannons also exist here, originating from the Thirty Years’ War, which took place between the fleets of Danish and Dutch-Swedish ships in 1644.

-From Havneby you can jump on the ferry to the popular North Frisian island Sylt just south of Rømø – maybe just as a day tripper.
-During the crossing you may well get the chance to spot a seal or two – and sometimes dozens of seals!
+From Havneby, you can jump on the ferry to the attractive North Frisian island Sylt just south of Rømø – maybe as a day tripper.
+During the crossing, you may be able to spot a seal or two – and sometimes dozens of seals!

 Other places of interest near Rømø in this part of Denmark include the old charming towns of Ribe or Tønder, both with traces from the Middle Ages.